divyasai2004/eventeye/README.md

 ## 🔹 How It Works

-> A simple 6-step journey to smart event sponsorship ...!
+> A simple 7-step journey to smart event sponsorship!

 1. **Register** as a Student Club or Sponsor
 2. **Complete your profile** with detailed event or sponsor info